How I Designed an App to Help Indoor Climbers Transition Outdoors with Guidance from Experienced Mentors

 Removed low-value features

-Simplified navigation and content structure
+Simplified navigation and user flows

-Usability Round 2: Validation & Fine-Tuning Testing with a second round of users showed improvements:
+Usability Testing Round 2: Validation & Fine-Tuning

-Users wanted to message potential partners before committing.
+Users wanted to message potential partners before committing

-Maps needed clearer markers and context.
+Maps needed clearer markers and context

 Final Updates:

-The “Ask to climb” feature now functions with a request-and-approval system.
+The “Ask to climb” feature now functions with a request-and-approval system

-A “Recently Climbed By” section was added to route profiles for trust-building.
+A “Recently Climbed By” section was added to route profiles for trust-building

-Introduced mutual connections for added security in climbing partnerships.
+Introduced mutual connections for added security in climbing partnerships

 Reflection & Growth